ThatCoolCoder/tinyinstallj/README.md

 When running an installer, it also creates a batch/shell script to uninstall the program.

-## This program is not ready for production yet

-It's still under initial development.

-## Usage (planned)
+## Usage

 First, make sure you have Python >= 3.7, pip and a recent version of Rust + Cargo installed (>= 1.56).

 Add this repository to your project as a submodule:
 ```
-git submodule add xxx (todo: figure out url & release scheme)
+git submodule add -b v1 https://github.com/ThatCoolCoder/tinyinstallj
 ```
+tiyinstallj uses a rolling release - stable branches are of the form vN.
 It's recommended you read a bit about git submodules if you haven't already.
 When git pulling and cloning, you will need to use the `--recurse-submodules` flag to ensure you actually get the submodule.

 Install required Python packages for the installer to run:
 ```